800-937-8398 Call us for a free quote Contact us

 Pack rat home damage

 Pack rats may also damage items stored in nesting areas and use materials for nests.
-Anything stored in areas where pack rats have nested runs the risks of being contaminated with pack rat feces or urine.
+Anything stored in areas where pack rats have nested runs the risk of being contaminated with pack rat feces or urine.

 • Place lighting around your property